worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 from replit import db, web
 ```

 Here we're importing a number of Flask features we'll need.
 We could just use `import flask` to import everything, but we'll be using most of these functions often enough that having to prepend them with `flask.` would quickly become tiresome.
-We're also importing Replit's DB and web modules, which will give us data persistence and user authentication.
+We're also importing Replit's `db` and `web` modules, which will give us data persistence and user authentication.

 Now let's create our app and initialize its database.
 Add the following code just below the import statements in `main.py`: